onerandomusername/prek/README.md

 - No need to install Python or any other runtime, just download a single binary.
 - No hassle with your Python version or virtual environments, prek automatically installs the required Python version and creates a virtual environment for you.
-- (TODO): Built-in support for workspaces (or monorepos), each sub-project can have its own `.pre-commit-config.yaml` file.
+- (TODO): Built-in support for workspaces (or monorepos), each subproject can have its own `.pre-commit-config.yaml` file.
 - `prek run` has some improvements over `pre-commit run`, such as:
     - `prek run --directory <dir>` runs hooks for files in the specified directory, no need to use `git ls-files -- <dir> | xargs pre-commit run --files` anymore.
     - `prek run --last-commit` runs hooks for files changed in the last commit.
+- `prek list` command lists all available hooks, their ids, and descriptions, providing a better overview of the configured hooks.
-- prek provides shell completions for `prek run <hook_id>` command, so you can easily find the available hooks.
+- prek provides shell completions for `prek run <hook_id>` command, making it easier to run specific hooks without remembering their ids.

 ## Installation